Develop Your Job Search Skills

 - Letters of Recommendation

 Your research statement should not only provide information about your previous research, current research and future research ideas, but also it should demonstrate the significance of your research and how this research will benefit each specific institution for which you are applying.
-Some of the potential areas that you might demonstrate your ability to contribute include obtaining outside funding for research (through grant writing), your potential to collaborate with other faculty, your enhancing student involvement in research, or your developing new courses or programs.
+Some of the potential areas that might demonstrate your ability to contribute could include things like obtaining outside funding for research (through grant writing), collaborating with other faculty, enhancing student involvement in research, or developing new courses or programs.
 While your CV may provide detailed information about your research history, a research statement should address the following: